Different Types of Cocktail Shakers - From Boston to Parisian

 For larger capacity, you might want to choose a tin-on-tin shaker or a Boston Shaker.
 And for a bit more style, opt for a Parisian Cocktail Shaker.

-If you already did some research on cocktail shakers, you might have realized that some say "weighted."
+If you have already done some research on cocktail shakers, you might have realized that some say "weighted."

 Those weighted shakers offer a great advantage.
 They create tighter seals and are also easier to handle when shaking.
 So, if you intend to shake many drinks, weight is a point you should consider.